Dates for 2017: 14-25 August

 Tentative program for 2017 can be viewed here.

 Download the flyver.

-Label-free sensors are emerging as promising techniques in for example diagnostics and environmental control.
-They have the potential to be very small, simple and cheap as they do not require time-consuming labeling by i.e fluorescent markers and bulky read-out units.
+Micro and nano sensors are emerging as promising techniques in for example diagnostics and environmental control.
+They have the potential to be very small, simple and cheap with all sample preparation integrated.
 However, it is sometimes complicated to understand the limitations and possibilities of the individual technologies both in terms of realization and applications.
-We will in this course get an introduction to several label free sensors such as cantilevers, nano-resonator, nano-wires and miniaturized electrochemical devices.
+We will in this course get an introduction to several sensors such as cantilevers, nano-resonators, nano-wires and miniaturized electrochemical devices.
 Also we will let the sensors compete against each other in order to discover their strength, weaknesses, opportunities and threats.
 Come and join us in this challenging endeavor!

-The aim of this summer school is to give you an overview of the state of the art label-free sensors such as cantilever-like sensors, Nano-wire based sensors, electriochemical sensors, calorimetric sensors and to give you hands-on experience in sensor fabrication, surface functionalization and sensor applications.
+The aim of this summer school is to 1) give you an overview of the state of the art micro and nano sensors such as cantilever-like sensors, Nano-wire based sensors, electrochemical sensors, agglutination assays and surface enhanced Raman spectroscopy, and 2) to give you hands-on experience in sensor fabrication, surface functionalization and sensor applications.

 We will combine lectures on sensing principles and surface chemistry with hands-on laboratory work.
 You will have the possibility to: 1) fabricate sensors in our state of the art cleanroom facilities , 2) functionalize sensors with probe molecules and 3) apply the sensors for biological or environmental sensing.
 The sensor application experiments will be based on commercially available instruments as well as on systems developed at DTU Nanotech.

 The experimental work will be performed in teams and we let the different sensors ‘compete’ against each other in order to discover cons/pros of the individual sensors.
 By the end of the school we will in collaboration have generated an overview of the strength and weaknesses of the different sensors.
 To pass the course, you must take active part in the group work.